Halloween Costume Ball - a gala fundraiser for the new Bronx LGBTQ Center

 The LGBTQ Community Services Center of The Bronx, Inc.

-The Bronx LGBTQ Center is a 501(c)3 membership-based New York State not-for-profit corporation providing a new community services center for LGBTQ and supportive individuals in the Bronx, lower Westchester, and upper Manhattan.
+The Bronx LGBTQ Center is a New York State membership-based not-for-profit corporation with 501(c)3 exempt status from the IRS building a new community services center for LGBTQ and supportive individuals in the Bronx, lower Westchester, and upper Manhattan.
 It offers supportive services (such as a free legal clinic, youth groups, and other support groups), social, recreational, business, artistic, and cultural events and programs.
 The Center partners with other community-based organizations to provide clinical and health-related services to the community.
 For more information, email email@example.com, call 347-LGBT-BX1, or visit us online at http://bronxlgbtqcenter.org, on Facebook at http://facebook.com/bronxlgbtqcenter, on Google+ at http://google.com/+BronxlgbtqcenterOrg, on Twitter at @BxLGBTQcenter, and on Instagram at @BxLGBTQcenter.

 We are diligently working toward raising the funds necessary to secure an operating space and begin serving the needs of our communities within The Bronx and surrounding areas.
 The monies raised by our events will be used in furtherance of our mission, which is stated in the first paragraph.